harrisonCassar/CS219-Cloud-IoT-Management-SIM-Card/README.md

 ## To Setup
 ### Local Subsystem

+By assumption, this setup section assumes you have Python 3.9+ installed.
+If you do not, please install Python 3.9+ first, such as by viewing the instructions on the [Python official downloads page](https://www.python.org/downloads/).

 #### WSL
 Due to our local subsystem's usage of a [modified fork of srsRAN](https://github.com/harrisonCassar/srsRAN_4G_CloudIoTManagement/tree/cloudiotmanagement) to represent a (software) mobile network infrastructure, which runs in a Linux environment only, WSL must be installed.
 Although WSL can be installed on Windows 10, many other setup steps are more stable and greatly simplified through the usage of Windows 11.
 Due to our local subsystem's usage of a physical Java Card being read by a smart card reader connected via USB to our Windows machine (see the below subsection), and due to USB device connection support [not being natively available in WSL](https://learn.microsoft.com/en-us/windows/wsl/connect-usb), WSL2 must be the version installed and set, with Linux kernel 5.10.60.1 or later being ran.
 We can perform this setup by opening PowerShell and typing:
 ```Powershell